Common Injuries for Factory Workers in North Carolina

 A factory worker who is hurt in North Carolina may be able to get his or her bills, costs and losses covered.
 There are two potential legal avenues that an injured worker can pursue, including:

 Recognizing the financial devastation that a work injury could cause, lawmakers in North Carolina passed workers’ compensation legislation to ensure that an injured employee always received compensation if he or she was injured on the job.

 Workers’ compensation laws prevent employees from suing their employers for on-the-job injuries.
 Instead, employers are required to buy workers’ compensation policies for their employees.
 Whenever a work injury occurs for any reason that is directly related to work – regardless of whether the employer or the employee was negligent – workers’ compensation provides benefits.

 Because of the limitations, some workers are interested in pursuing third-party personal injury lawsuits.
-These claims can be brought if any non-employer was responsible for causing the work injury.
-For example, if a factory worker was hurt when a machine malfunctioned on the assembly line, the manufacturer of that machine might be responsible if there was a defect in it that caused the accident to occur.
+These workers compensation claims can be brought if any non-employer was responsible for causing the work injury.
+For example, if a factory worker was hurt when a machine malfunctioned on the assembly line, the manufacturer of that machine might be responsible if there was a defect in it that caused the industrial accident to occur.

 Third-party claims can be filed in conjunction with and separate from workers’ compensation claims.
 To be successful, however, you’ll need to show that the defendant was unreasonably careless (negligent) or that the defendant violated some legal duty, like the obligation to make a safe product.

 Our Work Injury Attorneys Are Ready to Help Injured Factory Workers

 Getting hurt at work is frightening, and obtaining workers compensation benefits and compensation after the fact can be a daunting experience.
 It is always advisable to have a lawyer looking out for your interests and handling your industrial accident claim after you or a loved one was injured on the job.